react-declarative/react-declarative-e2e/README.md

 ## Purpose

-This will help you tweak `react-declarative` with our own UI Kit.
+This will help you to tweak `react-declarative` with your own UI Kit.
 Check this [document for guide](https://github.com/react-declarative/react-declarative/blob/master/docs/other/how-to-implement-uikit.md)

 ## Contribute